-136 Clean Water Act The Clean Water Act of 1977 was enacted to restore and maintain the integrity of the Nation's water and prohibit the discharge of toxic pollutants to waters of the United States.
-The Clean Water Act (CWA) provides guidelines and limitations for effluent discharges from point-source discharges, and provides authority for the EPA to implement the National Pollutant Discharge Elimination System (NPDES) permitting program.
-Section 402(p) requires permits for storm water discharges associated with industrial activity.
-Construction General Stormwater Permit
+The Clean Water Act of 1977 was enacted to restore and maintain the integrity of the Nation's water and prohibit the discharge of toxic pollutants to waters of the United States.
+The Clean Water Act (CWA) provides guidelines and limitations for effluent discharges from point-source discharges and provides authority for the Environmental Protection Agency (EPA) to implement the National Pollutant Discharge Elimination System (NPDES) permitting program.
+Section 402(p) of the Clean Water Act requires permits for storm water discharges associated with industrial activity.

+### Construction General Stormwater Permit

-The CWA 402 regulates construction-related stormwater discharges to surface waters through the NPDES program.
-Region 9 of the EPA manages construction stormwater permits on Tribal lands.
-In Nevada, the NDEP has been delegated the authority by the EPA to administer the NPDES program through the Bureau of Water Pollution Control for other Federal lands.
+The Clean Water Act Section 402 regulates construction-related stormwater discharges to surface waters through the NPDES program.
+Region 9 of the Environmental Protection Agency manages construction stormwater permits on Tribal lands.
+In Nevada, the Nevada Division of Environmental Protection (NDEP) has been delegated the authority by the Environmental Protection Agency to administer the NPDES program through the Bureau of Water Pollution Control for other Federal lands.
 The construction stormwater permit is required for all sites greater than 1 acre.
-The permit requires the preparation of a Stormwater Pollution Prevention Plan (SWPPP) during construction.
+This permit requires the preparation of a Stormwater Pollution Prevention Plan (SWPPP) during construction.
 Nevada does not have specific regulations pertaining to the treatment of fuel spills during construction.
 All petroleum-contaminated materials must be disposed of in accordance with applicable State and local regulations.

-Section 404 Permitting
+### Section 404 Permitting

 Section 404(a) of the Clean Water Act authorizes the U.S. Army Corps of Engineers (USCOE) to issue permits regulating the discharge of dredged or fill material into the waters of the United States, including wetlands.
 The main premise of the Section 404 regulatory program is that no discharge of dredged or fill material can be permitted if a practicable alternative exists which is less damaging to the environment.

-Section 401 Permitting
+### Section 401 Permitting

-Some Section 404 permits issued by the USCOE require that a water quality certification be obtained.
-In Nevada, 401 permitting is the responsibility of the NDEP, Bureau of Water Quality Planning and to the EPA on Reservation land.
-Safe Drinking Water Act
+Some Section 404 permits issued by the U.S. Army Corps of Engineers require that a water quality certification be obtained.
+In Nevada, Section 401 permitting is the responsibility of the Nevada Division of Environmental Protection, Bureau of Water Quality Planning, and to the Environmental Protection Agency on Reservation land.

+### Safe Drinking Water Act

 The Safe Drinking Water Act's primary objective is to protect the quality of public water supplies and all sources of drinking water.
 The State of Nevada regulates public drinking water supplies in Nevada and enforces drinking water standards and implements aquifer and water source protection regulations.

-National Flood Insurance Program (NFIP)
+### National Flood Insurance Program (NFIP)

-The NFIP is administered by the Federal Emergency Management Agency (FEMA) and is designed to reduce future flood risks to new construction in Special Flood Hazard Areas, In support of the NFIP, FEMA identifies flood hazard areas throughout the United States and its territories by producing Flood Hazard Boundary maps, Flood Insurance Rate maps, and Flood Boundary and Floodway maps.
-Floodplain Management
+The National Flood Insurance Program is administered by the Federal Emergency Management Agency (FEMA) and is designed to reduce future flood risks to new construction in Special Flood Hazard Areas.
+In support of the National Flood Insurance Program, the Federal Emergency Management Agency identifies flood hazard areas throughout the United States and its territories by producing Flood Hazard Boundary maps, Flood Insurance Rate maps, and Flood Boundary and Floodway maps.

+### Floodplain Management

 The Clark County Regional Flood Control District has a comprehensive floodplain management program in place that includes a regulatory program that establishes standards and requirements for flood hazard management.
 These regulations outline when and where Floodplain Use Permits are required.

+### Executive Order 11988 (Floodplain Management)

-Executive Order 11988 (Floodplain Management) This order requires Federal agencies to establish procedures to ensure that the potential effects of flood hazards and floodplain management are considered for actions undertaken in a floodplain.
-It also requires that floodplain impacts be avoided to the extent practicable.
-3
+Executive Order 11988 requires Federal agencies to establish procedures to ensure that the potential effects of flood hazards and floodplain management are considered for actions undertaken in a floodplain.
+The order also requires that floodplain impacts be avoided to the extent practicable.